devtron-labs/devtron/docs/user-guide/security-features.md

 ## Configure Application Security Policy

-The Application Security Policy operates on a similar principle as other policies.
-However, in the Application Security Policy, the policy is determined by both the Environment option and the Application option.
+The `Application Security Policy` operates on a similar principle as other policies.
+However, in the `Application Security Policy`, the policy is determined by both the Environment option and the Application option.

 When modifying the policy within a development environment, the changes will be applied to all applications within that specific development environment.
 This means that any adjustments made to the policy settings will be consistently applied across all applications associated with that particular development environment.